Long-lived multilevel coherences and spin-1 dynamics encoded in the rotational states of ultracold molecules: Discussion

-Looking further ahead, our model predicts that the techniques demonstrated here can be readily extended to systems of more states.
-For example, second-scale coherence on all pairs of stretched rotational states up to $N=10$ would require less than an order of magnitude improvement in the intensity noise.
-This would open the door to studies of many-body $\mathrm{SU}(N)$ systems \cite{Ciavarella2024SU3, Mukherjee2024SUN} and interacting high-dimensional synthetic dimensions \cite{Sundar2018, Sundar2019, Feng2022, Cohen2024}.
+Looking further ahead, our magic-wavelength traps support multi-state coherence for durations much longer than the interaction timescales typical for molecules trapped in optical lattices \cite{Yan2013,Li2023,christakis2023} or optical tweezers \cite{Bao2023Entanglement, Holland2023Entanglement, Picard2024Entangelement,Ruttley2025Entanglement}.
+Therefore, this work paves the way for studies of many-body $\mathrm{SU}(N)$ systems \cite{Ciavarella2024SU3, Mukherjee2024SUN} and interacting synthetic dimensions \cite{Sundar2018, Sundar2019, Feng2022, Cohen2024}.
+For example, using three rotational levels in a pinned array of interacting molecules, one could encode a system of spin-$1/2$ hard-core bosons, allowing for representations of bosonic tunnelling and the study of interesting topological effects \cite{wellnitz2024topology}.
+The addition of Floquet drives to such a system could be used to study the dynamics of effective bosonic $t\mathrm{-}J$ models \cite{Homeier2024BosonicTJ}.
 Additionally, the long-lived coherence between the rotational states could be exploited to densely encode quantum information in order to form interacting qudits \cite{Albert2020, Wang2020Qudits, Sawant2020, Roy2023TwoQutrit} or quantum memories in hybrid quantum systems \cite{Wang2022, Zhang2022,Guttridge2023}.